 Plan for a gorgeous spring display by loading layers of spring bulbs into a container filled with Black Gold® Natural & Organic Potting Mix.
 Layer and plant bulbs so that you get a continuous display of gorgeous flowers throughout the spring.
 Make a soil mix that is light and airy to keep the bulbs insulated through the colder months.

-Hardy bulbs that need a winter’s chill can be planted in a pot and then the pot can be moved to an unheated garage, under a deck, or wrapped with insulation to keep the container and bulbs chilled but not freezing.
-In the spring when the soil warms up, move the container into place and watch how fast you get to see the show.
+Hardy bulbs that need a winter’s chill can be planted in a pot.
+Then, the pot can be moved to an unheated garage, under a deck, or wrapped with insulation to keep the container and bulbs chilled but not freezing.
+In the spring when the soil warms up, move the container into place.
+Then enjoy watching how fast you get to see the show.

-In areas where winters are mild, the container can be left in place with a winter arrangement decorating the soil above the bulbs.
+In areas where winters are mild, the container can be left in place.
+I like to use a winter arrangement decorating the soil above the bulbs.

 Outdoor Holiday Arrangement

-These displays need no special soil as the plants used are cut branches and leaves used as an outdoor botanical arrangement that will be discarded in the spring.
+These displays need no special soil as the plants used are cut branches and leaves used.
+This outdoor botanical arrangement that will be discarded in the spring.
 No additional soil or fertilizer is needed as the old potting soil can be used to hold the arrangement in place.
 Simply add in cut evergreen branches along with decorative cones and seed heads to make a festive display to last until spring.

 What do your fall containers look like this year?
 Let us know in the comments below!